wyhaines/stellar-game-of-life/README.md

 # Deploy the dist/ folder to GitHub Pages
 ```

----

-## Key Takeaways
+## tl;Dr

-1. **Calling a smart contract is just an API call.** Build a transaction, simulate it, get the result.

-2. **Read-only operations are free.** `simulateTransaction` executes contract logic without submitting to the blockchain or paying fees.

-3. **The Stellar SDK handles type conversion.** `nativeToScVal` and `scValToNative` bridge JavaScript and Soroban types seamlessly.

-4. **Error handling works like any API.** Check for errors in the response and handle them appropriately.

-5. **You don't need a wallet for read-only calls.** Simulation doesn't require transaction signing.

-The blockchain is just your backend.
-Build your frontend like you always have.
+Smart contract calls are just API calls.
+Read-only calls are free.
+The SDK handles type conversion.
+You don't need a wallet for reads.
+That's basically it.

 ---